inherent-design/actionman.py/README.md

   - `debug` - Run the debug build (default)
   - `profile` - Run the profile build
   - `release` - Run the release build
+  - Additional arguments after the build type are passed to the executable
 - `test` - Run tests
   - `debug` - Run tests for debug build (default)
   - `profile` - Run tests for profile build
   - `release` - Run tests for release build
   - `all` - Run tests for all configurations
+  - Additional arguments can be used as test filters
 - `install` - Install the built application
   - `debug` - Install debug build (default)
   - `profile` - Install profile build